 • Simultaneous print and e-book publication

-• Full distribution, sales and marketing of our books to the North American market through our Casemate Academic subsidiary.
+• Full distribution, sales and marketing of our books to the North American market through our North America distributor Casemate Academic.